leon4rd/test/README.md

-## What lies at the bottom of the ocean and twitches?
-A nervous wreck.
+## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
+A metro-gnome